SOsintOps/Speculator-Project/document/FAQ.md

 #### Is this project affiliated with Michael Bazzell?

-No, this project is independent, although inspired by Michael Bazzell's work.
-While this project is independent, it has greatly benefited from the teachings and methodologies of Michael Bazzell.
-We have adapted his principles to meet our specific needs and tailored the toolset accordingly.
-Additional tools will be integrated in the future based on evolving requirements.
-We highly recommend reading his book *OSINT Techniques, 11th Edition* for comprehensive details on using the individual tools.
+**No. To be perfectly clear, there is no affiliation, partnership, or official endorsement of any kind with Michael Bazzell or IntelTechniques.**

+The Speculator Project is a completely independent initiative inspired by the work and methodologies presented in his book, *OSINT Techniques, 11th Edition*.
+We highly recommend this book as a valuable resource for learning how to use the individual tools included in this script.

 #### Are you affiliated with any organizations?